Babelsberg: History

 A settlement on the small Nuthe creek was first mentioned in the 1375 Landbuch (domesday book) by Emperor Charles IV of Luxembourg, who also ruled as Margrave of Brandenburg since 1373.
 Then called Neuendorf (New Village) after its former West Slavic name Nova Ves, it was shelled several times and was severely damaged during the Thirty Years' War.

 In the mid-18th century the new village of Nowawes was founded by King Frederick II of Prussia and settled with Protestant Bohemian deportees, predominantly weavers who as descendants of the Unity of the Brethren had fled from the Counter-Reformation's suppression of their faith in the lands of the Habsburg monarchy during Empress Maria Theresa's rule.
 During the Industrial Revolution the area developed into a centre of textile and carpet manufacturing, and at the premises of Orenstein & Koppel, from 1899 on also railway production.
 For decades German Neuendorf and Bohemian Nowawes (Nová Ves) bordered on each other but remained separate municipalities until their official unification in 1907.
 Nowawes received town privileges in 1924.

 Babelsberg Movie Studios, the first large-scale film studio in the world (founded 1912) and the forerunner to Hollywood.
 It still produces global blockbusters every year.

 From about 1900 the mansion colony of Neubabelsberg arose east of Babelsberg Park on the southern shore of the Griebnitzsee lake.
+There lived during 1920s for example German Jewish banker Jakob Goldschmidt and German businesman Günther Quandt at Kaiserstraße (today Karl-Marx-Straße).
 After the Universum Film AG (UFA) in 1922 had acquired a large backlot nearby, these villas built by famous architects like Hermann Muthesius and Ludwig Mies van der Rohe became popular residences of numerous film stars.
 Marika Rökk, Sybille Schmitz, Lilian Harvey, Willy Fritsch and Brigitte Horney lived and worked here when film production by the UFA continued without a break in the Nazi period, while many Jewish actors and directors were dispossessed and had to flee from Germany.
 In 1938 Nowawes and Neubabelsberg merged and were incorporated into Potsdam one year later, becoming the district of Potsdam-Babelsberg.
 During World War II, Babelsberg was the location of a subcamp of the Sachsenhausen concentration camp.